sammyd/iOS8-day-by-day-book/manuscript/30-app-previews.md

 ## Conclusion

-There are a couple of different things in today's post - the ability to record video from a device, and app previews.
+There are a couple of different things in today's article - the ability to record video from a device, and app previews.
 I think that the ability to record video is super-useful - and is something that was never really very easy to achieve in the past.